Healthspan, Life Extension and Longevity Company Investment Opportunities

 Below, we provide a list of some interesting emerging companies in the healthspan space.
 We attempt to highlight their strengths and weaknesses.
 They may or may not be successful and even if they are successful it is important to understand their fundamentals to determine whether they are valued appropriately.
 Emerging healthcare startups are speculative investments and are more likely to be overvalued than undervalued.
 It is risky to try to take advantage of over-valuations with short selling or buying put options because emerging companies may be bought by large companies for premium valuations.

 Warren Buffett once said that as an investor, it is wise to be “Fearful when others are greedy and greedy when others are fearful.”
 Market timing for investments is important and following sources like CNN’s Fear and Greed Index and Investor’s Business Daily’s Market Trends can provide a sense for when the market is overbought or oversold.
-Even with the recent pullback, market conditions and company valuations as of May 2020 are historically very high.
+Market conditions and company valuations as of October 2020 are historically very high.
+For those wondering whether the stock market typically goes down post-Presidential elections, there is no clear trend in either direction.
+However, post-election year stock markets generally do not fare as well as election year stock markets.

-Keep Health’s investment opportunities covers notable healthspan, life extension and longevity-focused Exchange-Traded Funds (ETFs), venture capital funds and a few individual public companies.
+Keep Health’s investment opportunities cover notable healthspan, life extension and longevity-focused Exchange-Traded Funds (ETFs), venture capital funds and a few individual public companies.
 Here they are:

 Healthspan, Life Extension and Longevity ETF Investing Opportunities